mjhaahr/RGB-LED-Pendant/README.md

 ## Code
 *TODO: Not written*
-- To load the custom board definitions do the following:
+- To load the custom board definitions, do the following:
     - Lol, I don't know yet

 ## Extra Notes
-- The [Only Pendant](https://github.com/mjhaahr/RGB-LED-Pendant/tree/Only_Pendant) branch features a much-simplified design, with only the LED Matrix and no control board, it functions the same as a normal NeoPixel matrix.
+- The [Only Pendant](https://github.com/mjhaahr/RGB-LED-Pendant/tree/Only_Pendant) branch features a much-simplified design, with only the LED Matrix and no control board; it functions the same as a normal NeoPixel matrix.
 - A future version may replace the BNO055 with a more up-to-date IMU (and one that is NRND) and move the orientation calculation onto the main MCU
 - A future design may include an onboard battery and charger (would likely require enlarging the board)
-- V1 Hardware was Fabricated at JLCPCB, during standup it was found that a strapping pin was forgotten (GPIO8), for the V1 hardware a 8.06kΩ 0603 pull-up resistor was added across pins 4 and 6 of U4, this was fixed in the next revision with a 10kΩ closer to the MCU Module (U1)
+- During standup of V1 Hardware, it was found that a strapping pin was forgotten (10kΩ pull-up on GPIO8)
+    - To get the first run boards working, an 8.06kΩ 0603 pull-up resistor was added across pins 4 (GPIO8/`LED_Data`) and 6 (3V3) of U4
+    - Fixed for future revision with a 10kΩ 0402 pull-up resistor placed closer to the MCU Module (U1)